 Stage IV: The lymphoma has spread widely into at least one organ outside the lymph system, such as the bone marrow, liver, or lung.

 Lymphoma treatments depend on several factors and which type of lymphoma the patient has.
 The most common treatments are chemotherapy and radiation therapy, and depending on the case, one or both treatments will be used.
 Certain patients with HL are treated with immunotherapy or with a stem cell transplant, especially when other treatment hasn’t worked.
 Surgery is rarely used as a treatment option for HL.
 Treatments for NHL include the same treatment options, but also include targeted therapy drugs, and sometimes surgery.

 Lymphoma Clinical Trials

-Clinical trials for cancer patients offer access to new treatments that are not widely available.
+Clinical trials for cancer patients offer access to new studies that are not widely available.
 Massive Bio guides patients through the most comprehensive clinical trial matching process.
-Participating in a clinical trial provides patients with new treatments they would otherwise not have access to.
+Participating in a clinical trial provides patients with new studies they would otherwise not have access to.
 If you want to learn more about clinical trials for lymphoma, you can consult the team at Massive Bio.